-The Medical School is holding its ninth successive annual Research Meeting on 17-18 June 2013 in the Octagon Centre (poster presentations) and Student Auditorium (oral presentations), University of Sheffield.
+The Medical School is holding its 12th successive Annual Research Meeting on 16 & 17 June 2016 in the Octagon Centre (poster presentations) and Student Auditorium (oral presentations), University of Sheffield.

-The meeting will begin on Monday 17th June 2013 with a short programme of events, developed by the Medical School's Research Staff Association members, entitled "Knowing me, Knowing you - Patient and Public Involvement (PPI) in YOUR Research".
+The meeting will begin on Thursday 16th June 2016 with a programme of events, developed by the Medical School's Research Staff Association, entitled "What it takes to be a scientist in 2016".

-On Tuesday 17th June 2013 presentations will be from selected abstracts from staff in the Medical School and clinical colleagues from the local Trusts.
+On Friday 17th June 2016 there will be a programme of oral communications selected from abstracts submitted by staff in the Medical School and clinical colleagues from the local Trusts.

-A poster session and rep fair will be held over lunch in the Octagon Centre.
+A poster session and trade fair will be held over lunch in the Octagon Centre.

-The aim of the School's Annual Research Meeting is to bring together all members of the School, to encourage the presentation of high quality research by members of the School and to illustrate the breadth of clinical and scientific research currently in progress.
+The aims of the School's Annual Research Meeting are to bring together all members of the School, to encourage the presentation of high quality research by members of the School and to illustrate the breadth of clinical and scientific research currently in progress.

 This will be showcased by a series of lectures, short oral and poster presentations.